tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

   * `Week 22`: Reserved for additional topics specific to each university partner.

-  * `Week 23-24:` Students are tasked with their final project.
+  * `Weeks 23-24:` Students are tasked with their final project.

 ![fintech-curriculum](Images/fintech-curriculum.png)